scottystephens/stratifi/docs/archive/TRANSACTION_SYNC_STRATEGY.md

 ## Overview

-This document outlines the strategy for syncing transactions from banking providers (like Tink) to Stratifi.
+This document outlines the strategy for syncing transactions from banking providers (like Tink) to Stratiri.
 The goals are:

 1. **Completeness**: Always have up-to-date transaction data
 2. **Efficiency**: Minimize API calls to reduce costs